deity-io/falcon-platform-docs/dpsg/docs/features/surcharges.md

 Surcharges can be configured on each payment method and allow you to charge a %, set fee or a mixture of both to customers who use that method.

 :::note Using BigCommerce?
 Unfortunately surcharges don't currently work with BigCommerce.
-We're looking out for changes their end so we can implement it.
+We're looking out for changes on their end so we can implement it.
 :::

 ## How to configure surcharges